5and5/BO2-Remix/README.md

 * Camping in the shaft is limited to 5 minutes at a time

 ### Origins
+* Ice and Wind Staffs are in the box
 * Shovels given on spawn
 * Hidden perk bottle dig spot are always visible
 * Tank has instant cool down

 ### Dvars
 ```